telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 #### Description

-Traffic sent to http://localhost or http://127.0.0.1 is not captured when using some browsers like Google Chrome or Firefox.
+Traffic sent to [http://localhost](http://localhost) or [http://127.0.0.1](http://127.0.0.1) is not captured when using some browsers like Google Chrome or Firefox (when Fiddler Everywhere capturing mode is turned on).

 ## Solution